• Skip to main content

 So there are a lot of options for egg substitutes when making egg free chocolate chip cookies, but not all of them are created equally.

-I have used yogurt, applesauce, bananas and more.
+I have used yogurt, chia eggs, applesauce, bananas and more.
 Flax eggs are one of my favorite in other recipes, but just not in these cookies.

-The cream cheese is by far the very best I have used of all the subs.
+The cream cheese is by far the very best egg replacement I have used when making these egg-free chocolate chip cookies.
 The texture and flavor pop that these cookies take on with it is just like the classic cookie.
 And that is what we are aiming for in this recipe!

-• Cream the butter, sugar and brown sugar with a handheld or standing mixer.
+• Cream the butter, sugar and brown sugar with an electric hand mixer or standing mixer.
 Mix for several minutes until fully incorporated and light and fluffy.
 (Softened butter should still hold its shape pretty well but make a small indent when finger is pressed in.
-You don't want the butter to be too warm or soft.) (steps 1 and 2)
+You don’t want the butter to be too warm or soft.) (steps 1 and 2)

 • Add in cream cheese, vanilla and milk and mix to incorporate.
 Don't over mix, just mix until creamy and all of the ingredients are combined. (steps 3 and 4)